 Harira – Moroccan Soup

-Harira is a kind of soup which is usually served as a meal starter.
+Harira is a kind of soup that is usually served as a meal starter.
 The soup ingredients are flour, tomatoes, lentils, chickpeas, eggs, rice, spices, and herbs.
 The soup has a spicy and thick consistency.
 To eat the soup, you can add turmeric and squeeze of lemon.
-During the Holy month Ramadan, this soup is served for breaking fast at dusk with a sticky pretzel called chebakkiya.
+During the Holy month of Ramadan, this soup is served for breaking fast at dusk with a sticky pretzel called chebakkiya.

 Moroccan Mint Tea

 Mint tea can be found everywhere in Morocco since it is a Muslim country and it will be difficult to find liquor or beer.
 This beverage is the national drink and can be consumed any time of the day.
 You will be offered this mint tea in most of the stores you visit and in every meal.
-This tea is made of green tea, sugar, and peppermint and often poured from metal teapots.
+This tea is made of green tea, sugar, and peppermint and is often poured from metal teapots.

-Visiting certain country will not be enough without tasting the street food.
+Visiting a certain country will not be enough without tasting the street food.
 Morocco also has savory street food which you can easily find.
 There are camel spleen, sheep’s head, snail soups, bisara, and sardines.